macgarcia/access-control/README.md

 *Windows*

-Just make double click on archive tests_windows.bat
+Just double click on executable `tests_windows.bat`, after of test has executed in double click on executable `clear-tests_windows.bat`

 **It will execute all tests of system and on end clear all directories**